Why Every Data Scientist Should Learn Pandas in 2025

 • Sort and group data

-In reality, real-world data will rarely be perfect.
-Missing values are a common occurrence and can create errors in analyses, or in your machine learning models.
+Real-world data is rarely perfect.
+Missing values are common and can affect analyses or machine learning models.

-• Drop rows or columns of missing data (if appropriate)
+• Drop incomplete rows or columns when needed

 4. Indexing and Data Manipulation